 If you want to avoid problems with Dutch elm disease but still want the benefits of an elm tree, try a resistant variety like the Triumph elm.

-This is the ideal tree for commercial properties, featuring large, lustrous, dark green summer foliage that transitions to golden fall color.
+This tree is perfect for commercial properties, with big, shiny, dark green summer leaves that turn golden in fall.

 4. Chinkapin Oak

-If you have a larger industrial property, you might want to consider planting this tree in Illinois, which can reach 40 to 50 feet in height and spread when planted in well-drained soil and full sun.
+If you have a larger industrial property, consider planting this tree in Illinois where it can grow to 40-50 feet tall and spread out, provided it is in well-drained soil and receives full sun.

-This tree has dark green leaves in summer that turn to yellow-orange in the fall.
+This tree features dark green leaves in summer that turn yellow-orange in fall.

 5. Norway Maple

-With a dense, round, and symmetrical crown, Norway maples grow to 40 to 50 feet tall with a spread of 30 to 50 feet.
+Norway maples have a dense, round, and symmetrical crown, growing to 40 to 50 feet tall with a spread of 30 to 50 feet.

-This tree, suitable for commercial landscapes, prefers to grow in full or partial sun and moist, well-drained soil, and has dark green leaves that turn pale yellow in the fall.
+This tree, ideal for commercial landscapes, thrives in full or partial sun and moist, well-drained soil.
+It has dark green leaves that turn pale yellow in fall.

-However, since this tree is known for its potential to grow roots into foundations, sidewalks, and driveways, it’s best to plant it at least 100 feet from buildings or hardscapes to avoid these complications.
+However, because it can extend roots into foundations, sidewalks, and driveways, it’s recommended to plant it at least 100 feet away from buildings or hardscapes to prevent these issues.

 6. Shagbark Hickory